 We pride ourselves on providing perfectly created coffee drinks.
 We work with Vienna Coffee Company to source our freshest and tastiest coffee.

 Our focused vocational training partial day program offers individual and small group training focused on developing professional and vocational skills to prepare learners to work independently.
-This program is for those whose intake and assessment results show that a best fit is our partial day program that runs in 8 week blocks year round from 8-10 am Monday -Friday for opening block with second block 12:30-2:30 for closing block.
-This program is designed to last about 2 blocks, depending on the needs of the learner
+This program is for those whose intake and assessment results show a best fit is our partial day program that runs in 8 week blocks year round.
+This program is designed to last 2-3 blocks, depending on the needs of the learner.

 Download and fill out the intake form and email or send it back.